EC-BingChilling/Summer2023/chapter7.md

 There is a game with two players, where each player can choose between strategies "S" and "T" which represent different behaviors.
 - Same roles

-Find out what strategy "S" or "T" is the most stable and likely to persist in a population over time.

-To figure out payoffs, we look at how much an organism (player) would expect to gain on average if it plays strategy "S" in a population where some use "S" and some use "T".
-We also calculate the expected gain for strategy "T".

 Payoff for S: a(1-x)+bx where
 - 1-x = Probability of meeting another player of S
 - recieving a payoff of a